 - Cut.
 Paste.
 Collage.

 - ~~Comic Sans~~ is fine.
 I like pink and black color palette.
 Pick fonts and colors you like.
 Bootstrap is for startups. ,

 - Easy to navigate is uneccessary.
 We are not selling anything.
 A website should unfold like a chess game, cluttered attic or squat.

-- Unneccessary music, fonts, web banners, ads and anything else are encouraged.
+- Unneccessary music, fonts, and anything else that makes your site feel right are encouraged.

 - DIY!
 What's your zine, mixtape or demo tape?